ProfessionalCSharp/ProfessionalCSharp6/Patterns/Readme.md

 Also check this article [Dependency Injection with .NET Core](https://csharp.christiannagel.com/2016/06/04/dependencyinjection/, "Dependency Injection with .NET Core") for a simple sample using Microsoft.Extensions.DependencyInjection.

 To build and run the .NET Core samples, please install
-* Visual Studio 2015 Update 3
-* .NET Core 1.0 for Visual Studio
+* Visual Studio 2017 with the .NET Core workload

 Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).